project WORLDVIEW worldview background info copyright 2020 Home

 decisions, including events in the general economy."

 global education -- wholistic education that focuses on whole systems and emphasizes the interconnections and interdependencies that traditional, reductionist education often overlooks.
-It extends boundaries of concern, and strives to involve the whole person -- seen as a thinking, feeling, and doing creature.
+It extends boundaries of concern, and strives to involve the whole person -- seen as a thinking, feeling, joining and doing creature.
+A more focused aspect of global education involves promoting the worldview development of individual people.
+This is what inspires the global education symbol—with a globe centered on the head of a young person.

 justification of belief -- This involves 1) believing that according to some standard or by some criterion a statement is actually true, 2) having evidence or data to support the above conclusion, and 3) evaluating the certainty with which the belief is established.
 In this latter regard, if the evidence or data is complete and fully applicable or relevant to the standard or criterion, the belief can be accepted with certainty; if the evidence is only partially complete and / or not fully applicable or relevant, some doubt should accompany accepting the belief, if it is accepted at all.
 And, of course, the standard or criterion used should be subjected to similar scrutiny, or at least identified when promoting the belief